polysimtools/pysimm/Examples/12_tacticities/polystyrene_nosim/README.md

-Example 12: Tacticity control (isotactic polystyrene)
+Example 12: Tacticity control (polystyrene)
 =========================================================================================================================================
 by Sibo Lin

-### Requirements
+### Requirements.
- * Note: in case you work with multiple Python versions, all additional Python packages should be installed for Python 3+.
  * [NumPy](https://numpy.org/) -- Can be easily installed with pip.
  * [SciPy](https://www.scipy.org/scipylib/index.html) -- Can be easily installed with pip.

 ### Summary

-This example shows the ability of random_walk_tacticity function to build syndiotactic vinyl-type polynorbornene chains.
+This example shows the ability of random_walk_tacticity function to build syndiotactic, isotactic, and mixed tacticity polystyrene chains.

 ### Differences from standard random_walk function